Adbhut-Vipin-Bhardwaj/Speech-Emotion-Recognition/README.md

-This contains implementation of the following paper:
+This contains an implementation of [1] below.
+Done to gain practical experience with PyTorch.

 [1] Pepino, L., Riera, P., Ferrer, L.
 (2021) Emotion Recognition from Speech Using wav2vec 2.0 Embeddings.